 We have now completed post-hoc sensitivity analyses to evaluate the influence of outliers on the primary endpoint results using multiple statistical approaches.
 Analyses that excluded outliers showed a statistically significant difference between hGH-CTP and placebo on the change in trunk fat mass.
 Additional analyses that did not exclude outliers showed mixed results.
-Post-hoc analyses do not carry the same weight of evidence as a pre-specified primary analysis.
+Following completion of the analyses, OPKO and Pfizer have agreed that OPKO may proceed with a pre-BLA meeting with the FDA to discuss a submission plan.
+OPKO intends to carry out an additional study in adults using a pen device.

-We are constructing a research, development and manufacturing center in Waterford, Ireland, for which we expect to incur between \$30 million and \$40 million for the construction and validation of the facility.
+We are constructing a research, development and manufacturing center in Waterford, Ireland, for which we expect to incur between \$40 million and \$45 million for the construction and validation of the facility.
 Construction of the facility began in the fourth quarter of 2016 with expected completion in 2019.
 Currently, we plan to fund the project from cash on hand or from third party funding sources that may be available to us.

 Our licensee, TESARO, received approval by the U.S. FDA in September 2015 for oral VARUBITM, a neurokinin-1 receptor antagonist for the prevention of chemotherapy-induced nausea and vomiting.
 In November 2015, TESARO announced the commercial launch of VARUBITM in the United States.
-We received \$30.0 million of milestone payments from TESARO upon achievement of certain regulatory and commercial sale milestones, which includes a \$10.0 million milestone payment we received for the six months ended June 30, 2017, and we are eligible to receive additional commercial milestone payments of up to \$85.0 million if specified levels of annual net sales are achieved.
+We received \$30.0 million of milestone payments from TESARO upon achievement of certain regulatory and commercial sale milestones, which includes a \$10.0 million milestone payment we received for the nine months ended September 30, 2017, and we are eligible to receive additional commercial milestone payments of up to \$85.0 million if specified levels of annual net sales are achieved.
 TESARO is also obligated to pay us tiered royalties on annual net sales achieved in the United States and Europe at percentage rates that range from the low double digits to the low twenties, and outside of the United States and Europe at low double-digit percentage rates.

 In January 2013, we issued \$175.0 million of the 2033 Senior Notes.
 The 2033 Senior Notes were sold in a private placement in reliance on exemptions from registration under the Securities Act.
-At June 30, 2017, \$31.9 million principal amount of 2033 Senior Notes was outstanding.
+At September 30, 2017, \$31.9 million principal amount of 2033 Senior Notes was outstanding.

-In connection with our acquisitions of CURNA, OPKO Diagnostics, OPKO Health Europe and OPKO Renal, we agreed to pay future consideration to the sellers upon the achievement of certain events, including up to an additional \$19.1 million in shares of our Common Stock to the former stockholders of OPKO Diagnostics upon and subject to the achievement of certain milestones; and up to an additional \$125.0 million in either shares of our Common Stock or cash, at our option subject to the achievement of certain milestones, to the former shareholders of OPKO Renal.
+In connection with our acquisitions of CURNA, OPKO Diagnostics and OPKO Renal, we agreed to pay future consideration to the sellers upon the achievement of certain events, including up to an additional \$19.1 million in shares of our Common Stock to the former stockholders of OPKO Diagnostics upon and subject to the achievement of certain milestones; and up to an additional \$125.0 million in either shares of our Common Stock or cash, at our option subject to the achievement of certain milestones, to the former shareholders of OPKO Renal.